BreanneP/designPatterns/decorator/README.md

     * define extra behaviors that can be added to components dynamically
     * override methods of the base decorator and execute their behavior either before or after calling the parent method
 * Client
-    * can wrap components in multiple layers of decorators, as long as it works with all objects vis the component interface
+    * can wrap components in multiple layers of decorators, as long as it works with all objects via the component interface

 ## UML Design